 We got home around dusk and spent the rest of the evening doing pretty much nothing.

 Sunday we did manage to make it to the local pow wow at the Indian center.
 It was actually the first one we have gone to this year.
 Between bad weather and the cost of gasoline, we just didn’t get out.
 As I mentioned before this event is more like a neighborhood pow wow that anything.
 And much like the previous days pot luck it was very much a gathering of friends.
 More than any other pow wow we attend this is about spending time with friends.
 We know all the dancers, drummer and vendors, and at one point we were recruited by one vendor to watch is stand while he went up and sang a few traditional songs.
 It was a most pleasant afternoon, the weather was beautiful the drumming good and the singing better.
-We didn’t spend money like we often do.
-Mrs. bought a nice wampum ring from our vendor/artist friend.
-Another vendor artist / vendor was teasing Mrs. showing her all kinds of wonderful stones that he had, when she offered to buy one that really was speaking to her, he told her is wasn’t for sale, the cheek.
-She did happen to have one of her latest project with her and showed him the kind of work she does, and he was mightily impressed.
-It was a nice moment.

 So that was last weekend..
 As I said, I had little idea what the week had in store.
 I’ll try to catch up on the highlights of the week in the next couple of days.